 Adhesive options may include water-based, solvent-based, and epoxy blends.

 - Materials being bonded

 - Sealing method

 - Negative interactions with product

 Adhesive Transfer 101

-As always challenges can arise such as adhesive build-up, thermal expansion, clean-up problems, and other mishaps -- but an experienced elastomer sleeve and plate supplier can help ease the process.
+As always challenges can arise, such as adhesive build-up, thermal expansion, clean-up problems, and other mishaps.
+An experienced elastomer sleeve and plate supplier can help ease the process.